-Good Chance Theatre's most recent stay in Paris was at Jean Quarré CHU, where we made more friends than ever before from across the world, hosting spectacular Hope Shows and a unique Boat Show on the Seine as the grand finale with over 350 audience members watching from the banks.
+Good Chance Theatre was at Jean Quarré CHU in Paris where we made more friends than ever before from across the world, hosting spectacular Hope Shows and a unique Boat Show on the Seine as the grand finale with over 350 audience members watching from the banks.

 Good Chance Paris at Jean Quarré